-Grandson Charles C. Miner (1936-2003) is seen at right.
+Grandson Charles C. Miner (1936-2003) was born in 1936.
 He married Charlotte Louise DeMott (1940- ? ).
 They resided in Connellsville, where Charles was "employed by Modulus Corporation, Frick Hospital, Gatlings Warehouse, ... and by Highlands Hospital as a courier for many years," said the Daily Courier.
 "He was a member of St. Rita's Roman Catholic Church, Connellsville, the Knights of Columbus Bowling and Golf leagues, and he was a member of the Slovak Club."
 They had two sons -- Larry Miner and Brian Miner.
 Charles died at the age of 66 on Oct.
 3, 2003, with burial at St. Rita's Cemetery in Connellsville.

 Granddaughter Madeline "Sis" Miner wed Mace Coughenour (1924-2009), the son of Merritt W. and Rilla B. (Collins) Coughenour.
 The wedding took place on Aug.
 11, 1945, and they remained married for 64 years.
 They had four children -- Dorothy Faith, Charles Coughenour, Scott Coughenour and Brian Coughenour.Mace was a farmer at the time of their marriage.
 Later, he worked "as an inspector for General Motors in West Mifflin for 30 years and was a member of the United Auto Workers," said the Daily Courier.
 "Made also was a member of the East Connellsville United Methodist Church and the United Methodist Men."
 The Coughenours maintained their home in Connellsville.
 Mace passed away at the age of 85 on Sept.
 3, 2009, in Highlands Hospital.
 Following a funeral at their church, Mace was laid to rest at Green Ridge Memorial Park north of Connellsville.